yupidevs/pactus/docs/source/index.rst

    :align: center
    :width: 550

-   *pactus capabilities represented in an example classification task.*
+   *Overview of the resources available in pactus coupled with an usage example*

 .. note::
    Code from the example shown above: